CSE321-Fall2021/cse321-portfolio-rchen63/README.md

 11.02:

-    Project 2 complete and uploaded
+    Project 2 completed and uploaded

+11.17:

+    Project 3 stage 1 completed and uploaded